At the surface of Jupiter’s moon Io, the acceleration due to grav... | Pearson+ Channels

 At the surface of Jupiter’s moon Io, the acceleration due to gravity is g = 1.81 m/s2.
-A watermelon weighs 44.0 N at the surface of the earth. (a) What is the watermelon’s mass on the earth’s surface?
+A watermelon weighs 44.0 N at the surface of the earth. (b) What would be its mass and weight on the surface of Io?

 Similar Solution